3 must-have skills for a successful Customer Service.

 Personally, there are a couple of things that drive me nuts when calling customer services.

 …Oh, and when the call drops?
 What a disaster!
-Need to start from scratch, wait for another half an hour and then (obviously!) there is no way to get in touch with the previous operator or have someone ready to answer my questions.
+Need to start from scratch, wait for another half an hour and then (obviously) there is no way to get in touch with the previous operator.

-Experiences like these depend on old CRM technologies, internal dysfunction and lack of a customer-oriented culture.
+Experiences like these depend on old CRM technologies, internal dysfunction and lack of a customer-oriented skills.

 At Imagicle, we think technology should make customer experience better and satisfying, not more confusing.
 That’s why we own and use the tools, skills, workflows, and attitudes to support our customers through different communication channels: web, e-mail, phone, live chat, dedicated support portal, all handled within a “single pane of glass” on our side, to use a nowadays popular term.